Best DDoS Protection Tools for Small Websites (2026 Guide + Free Options)

 Most beginners don’t think about this until something breaks.
 And by then, it’s reactive instead of preventive.

-The good news is you don’t need complicated or expensive setups.
+The excellent news is you don’t need complicated or expensive setups.
 In most cases, a simple configuration (done properly) can handle the majority of attacks.

 If you’re not sure how these attacks happen, it’s worth understanding what a DDoS attack is before jumping into protection tools.